parshap/search-requires/README.md

 var search = require("search-requires");
 ```

-### `search(module, files)`
+### `search(modules, entry)`

-Return a stream object and start searching `files` for require calls
+Return a stream object and start searching `paths` for require calls
-to `module`, emitting a data object for each matching call
+to `modules`, emitting a data object for each matching call found.
-found.

-`module` should be either a module name (e.g, `"some-module"`) or the
+`modules` should be either a module name (e.g, `"some-module"`) or the
 path to a local file (e.g., `"./some-module.js"`).

-`files` should be a file path or an array of file paths that will be
-used as entry points for the search.
+`entry` should be a path or an array of paths to use as entry points for
+the search.
+If a path to a directory is used, it will be resolved to a
+path using `require.resolve` semantics using the current working
+directory.

 The stream's data objects will have the following properties: